-- In addition to the 17 core courses, students will need to take 3-15 elective Health Science courses (9-45 credit hours) depending on how many hours they need to fulfill the graduation requirements.
-Students may choose their electives from among the health sciences undergraduate courses.
+- In addition to the 17 core courses (51 credits), students will need to take 3-8 elective Health Science courses (9-24 credit hours) depending on how many hours they transferred in and still need to fulfill the graduation requirements.

 The student explores the different phases of drug and device development and introduces basic concepts such as benefit-risk assessment, the different stakeholders, protocol, informed consent, clinical oversight, institutional review board, Good Clinical Practice (GCP), investigational clinical supplies, data management activities, safety reporting, and monitoring.

 The student examines the process steps and regulatory requirements governing the development and registration of investigational new products from different stakeholder perspectives as well as the steps and requirements in the conduct of a clinical trial for an investigational new drug or device while ensuring data integrity and human subjects protection.